 The next step is to prioritize the riskiest assumptions that could potentially have the largest impact on your product—and to devise a set of experiments to put them to the test.

-Now that you have a list of your most critical assumptions, it’s time to get out of the building and start having conversations with your intended users or buyers.
+Now that you have a list of your most critical assumptions, it’s time to hold interviews with your intended users or buyers.

-"Facts live outside the building, where future customer (prospects, really) live and work, so that's where you need to go." -Steve Blank
+"Facts live outside the building, where future customers (prospects, really) live and work, so that's where you need to go." -Steve Blank

 The purpose of testing your assumptions is to learn where you can make improvements.
 And continuous user testing will help you challenge your assumptions, build empathy for your users, and rapidly and incrementally iterate toward the right product to build.

-To recap, human beings have a natural tendency to overestimate the degree to which other people will agree with us, think like us, and behave like us.
-It’s your job to protect your team from falling victim to this bias.
+People have a natural tendency to overestimate the degree to which other people will agree with us, think like us, and behave like us.
+It’s your job to protect your team from falling victim to this bias—the false consensus effect.